cloud-gov/cg-site/content/intro/pricing/pricing-model.md

 This model may change significantly in future, depending on what the take-up of cloud.gov across agencies looks like, and whether this capability ends up being considered critical for the government as a whole.

-## Base platform
+## Access package

-The “base platform” component covers access to the platform and [support]({{< relref "intro/terminology/pricing-terminology.md" >}}) for it to stay up and available in its current form, as well as expanded over time.
-The base platform component is paid 12 months at a time, and scales along with the number of systems being hosted.
+The "access package" component covers access to the platform and [support]({{< relref "intro/terminology/pricing-terminology.md" >}}) for it to stay up and available in its current form, as well as expanded over time.
+The access package component is paid 12 months at a time, and scales along with the number of systems being hosted.

-The base platform component would typically be paid with “non-severable” funds, for example: funds that an agency attaches to a particular fiscal year.
+The access package component would typically be paid with “non-severable” funds, for example: funds that an agency attaches to a particular fiscal year.

 ## Resource usage